-- (a) an emergency worker for the provision; and - (b) driving the vehicle in the course of his or her duties as an emergency worker.

-Note 1: Emergency worker is defined in this dictionary, and vehicle is defined in rule 15.

-Note 2: Drive includes be in control of-see the definition in this dictionary.
+- (a) an emergency worker for the provision; and - (b) driving the vehicle in the course of the person's duties as an emergency worker. - Note 1: Emergency worker is defined in this dictionary, and vehicle is defined in rule 15. - Note 2: Drive includes be in control of-see the definition in this dictionary.